 This is a traditional winery and has been producing great wines since 1932.
 Many of the wineries require you make a reservation to take a tour or have a tasting.
 We just weren’t organized enough to have scheduled everything in advance, but this Bodega offered something special.
 They had a wine bar!

 I read that some of the wineries offered wine bars, where you can just walk in and purchase a tasting menu.
 There’s no tour or any fancy fanfare, just wine drinking!
 This was exactly what we wanted.
-Anya could only tolerate so many winery tours and we had taken her on several in the past.
+Our daughter could only tolerate so many winery tours and we had taken her on several in the past.

 Give me a taste of that Rioja Wine!